All Episodes

 Does that make sense?

-It makes sense and I hope they do want it because to put Americans through yet another you know another trial and then I think he mentioned something like although he was talking about Mitch McConnell strategy and that um these senators that are actually running for president it would bog them down you know and something like Pete Budig would be the only one out there you know being able to campaign.
+And then I think he mentioned something like, although he was talking about Mitch McConnell's strategy and that these senators that are actually running for president, it would bog them down, you know, and something like Pete Buttigieg would be the only one out there, you know, being able to campaign.

 So he was talking about sort of a strategy with Mitch McConnell.

-He had an interview and I can't remember who it was with and my ears popped up I'm like what?
+He had an interview and I can't remember who it was with, and my ears popped up.

 I hope we get this thing.